Frequently Asked Questions - Rankings

 - Historically strong tournaments where in the previous year over 60% of the players are National Players.
 We currently do not have a published list of these, but this is on our list of future additions to the site.

-- Dynamically determined events in tournaments where at least 25% of the players in the event are National Players, minimum two.
-For boys' and girls' 12 and under events the percentage requirement is relaxed to 20% since group 2 tournaments in this age division have smaller draws.
+- Dynamically determined events in tournaments where at least 20% of the players in the event are National Players.

 - ITF grade 4 or 5 tournament where a US player earns a win in the main draw.